 The most affordable option is to have a DIY photo station at your wedding.
 However, should you have room in your budget, hiring an expert could make this memento look professional.
 "If you're able to hire a photo booth company to run your Polaroid guest book experience we highly recommend that because it will streamline things and ensure you have a high-quality guest experience,” says Whitfield.

 Looking for some inspiration to help you along the way?
 We have you covered.
 Here are some of our favorite Polaroid guest book examples to get your creative juices flowing.

 Frame Your Signage

 Simple yet sophisticated, the Polaroid guest book station at this wedding is a classic setup.
-We love the addition of a framed instructions sign, too.
+We love the addition of framed instructions, too.

 Hang the Photos